Non-equilibration, synchronization, and time crystals in isotropic Heisenberg models: General framework

 \subsection{Model classification}

-The general structure in (\ref{1})-(\ref{3}) still covers a wide variety of models in one or more dimensions, whose interactions may be of short- or long-range character, and may even exhibit various kinds of disorder (quenched randomness) with concomitant many-body localization effects \cite{nan15}.
-Moreover, also our assumption that all lattice sites exhibit the same spin quantum number $s$ (see above Eq.~(\ref{1})) can be readily relaxed.
+The general structure in (\ref{1})-(\ref{3}) still covers a wide variety of models in one or more dimensions, whose interactions may be of short- or long-range character, and may even exhibit various kinds of disorder with concomitant many-body localization effects \cite{nan15}.
+Moreover, also our assumption that all lattice sites exhibit the same spin quantum number $s$ can be readily relaxed.

 We emphasize that these models (\ref{1})-(\ref{3}) include many examples which are commonly considered as being either integrable or non-integrable, even though the precise meaning of ``integrability'' is still not entirely clear \cite{dal16,gog16}.
 Independently of such still unsettled subtleties, for our present purposes it seems reasonable to require that whether a given model in (\ref{1})-(\ref{3}) is considered as (non-)integrable should {\em not} depend on the value of the external field $h$.
 The reason is that since the eigenvectors in (\ref{7}) are independent of $h$, and the dependence of the eigenvalues in (\ref{8}) on $h$ is rather trivial, it would not be satisfying if a transition from integrable to non-integrable would be achievable by simply changing the value of $h$.